18F/join.tts.gsa.gov/pages/positions/cloud-platform-lead.md

 3. Experience deploying, operating, maintaining, or running cloud platforms.
 This experience must include **ALL** of the following:
-- Using a Cloud Foundry platform
+- Using a Platform-as-a-Service (PaaS)
 - Using continuous integration or continuous deployment tools
 - Using infrastructure automation tooling
 - Using infrastructure monitoring tooling